 To learn more about high tech greywater systems see

 In theory, greywater can be filtered, disinfected, and pumped back inside the building to be used to flush toilets.
 In practice, doing so is not easy.
-For most households reverse mortgages, it is easier to use rainwater for toilet flushing and greywater for outdoor irrigation.
+For most households, it is easier to use rainwater for toilet flushing and greywater for outdoor irrigation.
 Composting toilets are a waterless option as well.
 There are small under the sink units which can be used to flush toilets with bathroom sink water.
 In practice, these systems still have some kinks that need to be worked out.